mohaine/BrewCtrl/README.md

    3) Enable SSH (Interface Options)
    4) Enable 1-Wire (Interface Options)

-If using a minimal install, and you would like to run in kiosk mode
+If using a minimal install, and you would like to run in kiosk mode:

     apt-get install chromium-browser unclutter lightdm lwm
     cp .Xsession ~/

-Complete install
+Build and install on Raspbian:

     sudo apt-get update && sudo apt-get install git -y git clone https://github.com/mohaine/BrewCtrl.git ~/brewctrl